 Signs of public acceptance of the Mayan calendar disaster:

 Some ominous signs of this widespread belief:

-- A 2012-JAN national survey conducted by Kelton Research for National Geographic to be used on the latter's program Doomsday Preppers found that 27% of U.S. adults believed that the Mayan calendar's prediction about a calamitous event in December 2012 was likely to happen.
-(Margin of error: ±3.1 percentage points).
+A 2012-JAN national survey conducted by Kelton Research for National Geographic to be used on the latter's program Doomsday Preppers found that 27% of U.S. adults believed that the Mayan calendar's prediction about a calamitous event in December 2012 was likely to happen. (margin of error: ~+mn~3.1 percentage points).
 1

 - Police in southern France set up plans to block access to the base of a mountain in the Pyrenees that some believers were convinced housed space aliens.
 The aliens were thought to be waiting for the apocalypse to be over before leaving Earth and taking a few humans with them.